Chapter 1 - Why Study Calculus?

 It is when our dimensions change that our study becomes a bit more complicated and

-Calculus arises.
+calculus arises.
 But first, what is meant by change?
 To understand change we need to explain

 the concept of time.
 By definition, time is a passage of events, such that for time to pass,